MaStadel/QualitativeCodingAppLorentzWorkshop/README.md

 #### 2) Select the coding scheme that you want to use.

 Next you need to read in the codebook.
-In this example, we use the Codebook_Stadeletal.csv file, but in theory you can use any codebook.
 Below we also provide sample code to read a codebook stored in an Excel file.
 The codebook should look similar to this: